A trusted family owned supplier of residential, architectural and commercial interior flush wood doors.

-Founded in 1978, Lynden Door is a family owned and operated business that has become one of the leading producers of residential, commercial and architectural doors in the Western U.S. and Canada.
+Founded in 1978, Lynden Door is a family owned and operated business that has become one of the leading producers of residential, architectural and commercial doors in the Western U.S. and Canada.

 Located on a 52-acre site 2 hours north of Seattle, Lynden Door’s history is deeply rooted in a sincere faith and humble trust in God, and a belief that “if you want a long and satisfying life never forget to be truthful and kind.
 If you want favor with both God and man, and a reputation of good judgment and common sense, then trust the Lord completely with everything you do, put God first and He will direct and crown your efforts with success” Proverbs 3, The Living Bible.

 The business is built around faithfully serving people and supporting Christian ministries.
 As a family owned business, our desire is to extend that “family” atmosphere to all of our customers, suppliers or employees.
 The purpose is to honor God in how Lynden Door conducts business.
 As a business, the goal is to realize a profit by meeting the needs of people.
 Profit provides business stability and strength and permits growth, which benefits the owners and employees, those with whom they do business, and the community.

 At Lynden Door, Inc., we pledge ourselves to:

 • Pursue excellence

 From humble beginnings over 70 years ago as Bargen Bros.
 Woodwork LTD helped rebuild a devastated hometown community in Canada and over 40 years ago with a fresh start in a small NW Washington town where the city’s identity and character seemed ideal for the company name – Lynden Door, Inc.